Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 ## Step 2: Cloning your GitHub repository into RStudio

 R Studio can communicate with GitHub.
-To allow R Studio to work together with GitHub, you first need to set up the system.
+To allow RStudio to work together with GitHub, you first need to set up the system.
 A detailed explanation for different operating systems is provided [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).